ViewTube/viewtube/README.md

   <img src="https://img.shields.io/github/last-commit/viewtube/viewtube" alt="GitHub last commit">
 </p>

-ViewTube is an alternative YouTube frontend.

-It can recommend, play and search for videos.
-It saves your watch progress and you can subscribe to channels for them to appear in your subscription feed.
+ViewTube is an alternative YouTube frontend that lets you watch, search and discover YouTube videos without ads or tracking.
+It's built to be mobile and desktop friendly, with dark and light themes, and a touch-friendly video player with gestures.
+You can create an account separately from YouTube, read comments, watch playlists, subscribe to channels and receive push notifications for new uploads
 It's built using [Nuxt.js](https://nuxtjs.org/) and [Nest](https://nestjs.com/).

 Check [uptime.m-o.dev/status](https://uptime.m-o.dev/status) for updates and downtime status.